waimea-hwstringer/level-3-programming-assessment/docs/test-plan.md

 ---

-## UI Information updating with movement
+## UI Information Updating With Movement

 As the player moves to different rooms, UI elements should change to reflect this.